tillfurger/stock_vs_gdp/README.md

 Final Project: Stock Market Capitalization vs. GDP Growth
 ==============================

-Does the stock market capitalization grow faster than the GDP?

 Intro
 ------------

-Using data from Alpha Vantage for the United States,  we are examining whether stock market capitalization grows faster than the GDP.
-For that purpose, we are providing an analysis of the data through interactive graphs and tables, as well as an interpretation of our output.
+In this project, we are examining whether the stock market capitalization grows faster than the GDP, with a focus on developed countries.
+For that purpose, we use data from Alpha Vantage for the United States and provide an analysis of the data through interactive graphs and tables.
+We will also give a short interpretation of our findings.

-In a second step, we are comparing our analysis to the findings of selected papers, which focus on the situation in middle and low income countries.
+In a second step, we are comparing our analysis to the findings of selected studies and papers.
+This will also give us insights about the situation in middle and low income countries and brings forth potential similarities/differences.

 Project Organization